ren-jamie11/forked_repo/README.md

 - Implemented Bloomberg chat parser that maps broker quotes to securities using regex with >90% recall and >95% accuracy
 - Ran parser on 120k+ messages over 65 days to provide novel insights on trade flow and broker selection
-- Created daily automated dashboard that aggregates raw data from trade feeds, allowing management to granularly monitor trading activity
+- Created daily automated dashboard that aggregates raw trade data into detailed yet easy-to-read report for senior management

 ---